cr3/permaculture/CONTRIBUTING.rst

 -   Download and install:

     - `Git`_
-    - `Miniconda`_ - Check the box "Add to PATH environment variable"

 -   Make sure you have a `GitHub account`_.
 -   Configure git with your `username`_ and `email`_.